 Sleep deprivation was a factor in numerous large-scale industrial disasters, including the 1986 Chernobyl meltdown.
 Sleep deprived workers are far more likely to have accidents on the job.

-Heightened impulsiveness coupled with impaired thinking is key dangers identified by neuroscientists.
+Heightened impulsiveness coupled with impaired thinking are key dangers identified by neuroscientists.
 All-night meetings before important decisions, a frequent occurrence in some business and political settings, are potentially a very bad idea.

 Decreased libido is a common side effect of sleep deprivation, linked to decreased energy, lower levels of sex hormones and low mood.

-Lack of patience, irritability and a short attention span is not endearing personal qualities.
+Lack of patience, irritability and a short attention span are not endearing personal qualities.
 Sleep deprivation will produce all three.

 Chronic lack of energy and concentration can seriously compromise a person’s ability to participate in social and recreational activities, making life a fun-free zone.